What should you include in your resume if you are an aerospace worker?

 - Your profile must highlight the fact that you possess the blend of experience, skills and knowledge required for an aerospace vacancy.

-- Be sure to mention in your resume your engineering qualification and the area of aeronautical engineering you specialize in - i.e., research and design, maintenance, etc.
+- Be sure to mention in your resume your engineering qualification and the area of aeronautical engineering you specialise in - i.e., research and design, maintenance, etc.

 - Briefly state which areas you would like to work in and at what level.